Overview of Row-Level Security

 Types of Restriction Groups

-MYOB Advanced provides two basic types of restriction groups—A and B. Restriction groups of both types can limit the visibility of system entities in a direct way (types A and B) and an inverse way (types A Inverse and B Inverse).
+MYOB Acumatica provides two basic types of restriction groups—A and B. Restriction groups of both types can limit the visibility of system entities in a direct way (types A and B) and an inverse way (types A Inverse and B Inverse).
 The differences between A and B and between A Inverse and B Inverse are in how these groups work if the same entity is added to multiple groups.
 For details, see Types of Restriction Groups.

 Combinations of Restriction-Group Entities